1887 Brooklyn (Brooklyns)

 June 12, 1887, Brooklyn v.
 Cincinnati, at Queens, Ridgewood Park: “It was very chilly, bitter cold, in fact, for nine baseball players who wore the light uniforms of the Brooklyns.”
 From the New York Herald, June 13, 1887.
 Note that this game was played on a Sunday.

 June 1887: “The color of a least one uniform of each club in the [National] League and American Association is given below.
 It would be next to impossible to give the several different uniforms of each club, as they change the different pieces of one uniform to another, and may appear on the field in a different make-up every day for a week.
 However, one complete uniform of each club is as follows: […] Brooklyn — A white flannel shirt, trousers and cap, with fine blue dots, blue stockings.”
-From the St. Louis Post-Dispatch, June 14, 1887, citing the New York Sun.
+From the New York Sun, June 12, 1887, and the St. Louis Post-Dispatch, June 14, 1887.
 Research from Todd Radom.
+This report mentions blue stockings for Brooklyn, possibly in error.
+A search of Brooklyn newspapers published in 1887 has resulted in no mention of blue stockings being worn by the team.

 Team genealogy: